NethServer/docs/administrator-manual/en/upgrade.rst

 Active Directory member upgrade
 -------------------------------

-After restoring the configuration, join the server to the existing Active Directory domain from the web interface.
+After **restoring the configuration**, join the server to the existing Active Directory domain from the web interface.
 For more information see :ref:`join-existing-ad-section`.

-At the end, proceed with data restore.
+At the end, proceed with **data restore**.

 .. warning:: Mail aliases from AD server are not imported automatically!